MSeptianJ/MSeptianJ/README.md

 ## About Me

-- I'm a web programmer with a few kind of hobby
+- I'm a frontend web developer
-- I mainly use javascript specifically react.js
+- I use javascript/typescript
-- recently i start learning about object detection for my final end task on my university
-- i can use python ... kinda
-- One of my hobby is photography, especially cosplayer portrait
-- right now i am mainly focus on finishing my university
+- Reactjs, Firebase, Tailwind, Node

+_Sometimes i do photoshoot for a hobby_

 ---